CodingWithTashi/simple_barcode_scanner/README.md

 # simple_barcode_scanner

-simple_barcode_scanner let you scan barcode and qr code.
+simple_barcode_scanner that let you scan barcode and qr code in mobile,web and windows.

 ## Demo